-Its registered office is located at 20th and 21st Floors, Siu On Building, 243-245 Des Voeux Road West, Sai Ying Pun, Hong Kong.
-The principal activity of the Company is to provide care for the poor and those in need in the Philippines through strategic programs and donations of cash and goods.
+Its registered office is located at Offices B & C, 7th Floor, Gold Union Commercial Building, 71 Connaught Road West, Hong Kong.
+The principal activity of the Company is to provide care for the poor and those in need through strategic programs and donations of cash and goods.